Jennie Wang VonCannonCIPP/US, AIGP

 Overview

-Jennie Wang VonCannon is a technology trial lawyer and advisor with a proven track record of success in both the courtroom and the boardroom — with over two decades of experience and deep understanding of corporate defense in both criminal and civil contexts, cybersecurity, and intellectual property matters.
-She is a certified AI Governance Professional (AIGP) who can assist clients with creating or updating compliance programs regarding AI (both generative and otherwise).
-She served for over eleven years as a federal prosecutor, culminating in her selection to serve with distinction as the Deputy Chief of the Cyber and Intellectual Property Crimes Section of the National Security Division of the U.S. Attorney’s Office for the Central District of California.
+Jennie Wang VonCannon is a technology trial lawyer and advisor with a proven track record of success in both the courtroom and the boardroom—with over two decades of experience and deep understanding of corporate defense in both criminal and civil contexts, cybersecurity, and intellectual property matters.
+She is a certified AI Governance Professional (AIGP) who assists both developers and users of AI and emerging technologies with navigating risk and regulatory hurdles to maximize the benefits of innovation.
+She served for over eleven years as a federal prosecutor, culminating in her selection to serve with distinction as the Deputy Chief of the Cyber and Intellectual Property Crimes Section of the National Security Division of the U.S. Attorney's Office for the Central District of California.

 Career & Education